 Then I “zoomed in” a little more to the United States.

-Then I “zoomed in” a little more to the state level.
+I then “zoomed in” a little more to the state level.

 Then I “zoomed in” to the county level.
 A little geography lesson while you are enjoying your drinks in the living room!